SquareBracketAssociates/Booklet-PharoVirtualMachine/Part1-InterpreterAndBytecode/6-InterpreterOptimizations/interpreteroptimizations.md

 The method lookup takes a long time, even in the best cases, when compared with a normal function call.
 This means somehow that the execution time of a message send operation is *dominated* by the method lookup.

+In the rest of this chapter we will study three interpreter optimizations to improve this situation, all based on a single premise: "The best way to optimize message sends is to not do them at all".
+We can interpret this premise in two ways:
+ - avoiding the expensive lookup if possible
+ - avoiding method activations in possible

 #### Analyzing Non Message Sends

 Let us now consider a simple temporary variable assignment operation in Pharo: